iamjoebartnumber1fan/Tuna_man20-s-plants-vs-brainrot-macro/README.md

 # 🌊 Ultimate Farm Bot (V43.1)
 **Developed by tuna_man20**

 I spent 6 sleepless nights building and refining this bot.
-It is designed to be the most efficient automated farmer for plants vc brainrots.
+It is designed to be the most efficient automated farmer for plants vs brainrots.

 ## ⚖️ License & Rules
 - **FREE FOR EVERYONE:** I made this to help the community.